JASCO advancing Passive Acoustic Monitoring via Unmanned Surface Vehicles

 (Heave compensating winch and retrieved collapsible array on Seatrac SP48)

-Between December 2024 and March 2025, JASCO led a multi-phase evaluation of dipping acoustics system deployed on an Unmanned Surface Vessel (USV) as part of the Innovative Solutions Canada Test Stream program.
+Between December 2024 and March 2025, JASCO led a multi-phase evaluation of a dipping passive acoustics system on a small solar-powered Unmanned Surface Vessel (USV) as part of the Innovative Solutions Canada Test Stream program.

 Collapsible array expanded underwater